demisto/content/Packs/Fortimail/Integrations/Fortimail/README.md

 ### fortimail-antispam-profile-list

 ***
 List AntiSpam profiles.
-Antispam profiles are sets of antispam scans that you can apply by selecting one in a policy. if an name is given, the command will return the information about the wanted AntiSpam profile.
+Antispam profiles are sets of antispam scans that you can apply by selecting one in a policy.
+If a name is given, the command will return the information about the specified AntiSpam profile.
 Mainly used in the configuration of IP policy.

 #### Base Command